INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Profit evaluation

-From Figure \ref{threshold_matrix}, we can see how the optimal threshold changes for different $c$ and $p$ combinations.
-In particular, when the incentive comes at no cost, the most profitable solution is to contact everyone in the customer base irrespective of the value of $p$.
-This conclusion comes at no surprise as targeting false positives (\textit{TNI} category) comes at no cost while true positive predictions (\textit{TI} category) bring non-negative profit.
-With an increasing cost of contact $c$ and a decreasing probability of referral (i.e., increasing probability $p$ of not referring), the optimal classification threshold increases: it is no longer economically feasible to contact everyone.
-This is a more realistic situation, where the influencer prediction model brings the added value to the business in picking the best customers to be contacted.
-In particular, when the contact cost $c$ gets higher than 60, it is no longer feasible to target customers: the cost of targeting becomes higher than the added value of using the model's predictions irrespective of the value of $p$.
-At this point, the profit brought by the $NTI$ category of customers gets high enough to outweigh the costs of the targeting campaign.
-Hence, the matrix displayed in Figure \ref{threshold_matrix} can be used to determined the optimal value of a contact cost where the marketing campaign still makes sense from a profit perspective.
+With an increasing contact cost $c$ and a decreasing probability of referral (i.e., increasing probability $p$ of not referring), the optimal threshold increases: it is no longer economically feasible to contact everyone.
+This is a more realistic situation, where the model brings added value in selecting the best customers to contact.
+In this case, the profit becomes smaller with increasing values of probability $p$.
+This is expected because as probability $p$ increases, the need for the marketing campaign diminishes, as the likelihood of recommendation is high enough without the need to be stimulated by a target.
+As soon as the contact cost $c$ becomes higher than 60, it is no longer feasible to target customers: the cost becomes higher than the added value of using the model's predictions, regardless of the value of $p$.
+At this point, the profit is negative and targeted marketing is no longer economically rational.
+Thus, profit analysis can be used to determine the optimal value of a contact cost at which the marketing campaign still makes sense from a profit perspective.